JanathBandara/article-draft-40/README.md

-# Welcome to your Lovable project
+# Welcome to Lovable project - Article Drafting MVP

 ## Project info

+This is my submission for the **24-Hour Low-Code Challenge — Article Drafting MVP**.
+It is a small but functional app that turns an **AI-related interview transcript** plus **supporting sources** into a **story-driven draft article**, with human-in-the-loop controls.

 **URL**: https://lovable.dev/projects/ffe84cf4-c645-4553-8512-413488195d48

 ## How can I edit this code?

-There are several ways of editing your application.
+There are several ways of editing the application.

 **Use Lovable**